mariamkopaleishvili1/TeamA-DDIT-2026/deliverables/industry_analysis_template.md

 Write three to five implications for your focal client.

-1.Regulatory Positioning is the Moat: Launching under the NBG VASP framework is mandatory to secure local banking rails and clearly distinguish the platform from sportsbooks.
+ 1. Regulatory Positioning is the Moat: Launching under the NBG VASP framework is mandatory to secure local banking rails and clearly distinguish the platform from sportsbooks.
 Kalshi's CFTC regulatory approval was its ultimate competitive advantage.
-2.Target the Interface Gap: Existing global exchanges (Binance) are too complex, and traditional banks (BoG) are too conservative.
+ 2. Target the Interface Gap: Existing global exchanges (Binance) are too complex, and traditional banks (BoG) are too conservative.
 A highly intuitive, mobile-first UI focusing on simple "Yes or No" contracts will win the entry-level retail speculator.
-3.Leverage Existing Payment Rails: The platform must partner with local API gateways (like Payze or CityPay) to offer instant, zero-fee GEL onboarding, drastically lowering the barrier to entry for micro-stakes users.
+ 3. Leverage Existing Payment Rails: The platform must partner with local API gateways (like Payze or CityPay) to offer instant, zero-fee GEL onboarding, drastically lowering the barrier to entry for micro-stakes users.
-4.Start with Hyper-Local Markets: Initial traction requires prediction contracts that Georgians care about (local elections, GEL exchange rates, regional sports) to build a local community before expanding to global events like Polymarket does.
+ 4. Start with Hyper-Local Markets: Initial traction requires prediction contracts that Georgians care about (local elections, GEL exchange rates, regional sports) to build a local community before expanding to global events like Polymarket does.
-5.Subsidize Liquidity Early: To compete with established brokerages, the new platform must act as an initial market maker to guarantee tight spreads and zero trading fees, burning capital early to capture retail wallet share.
+ 5. Subsidize Liquidity Early: To compete with established brokerages, the new platform must act as an initial market maker to guarantee tight spreads and zero trading fees, burning capital early to capture retail wallet share.